iffy-pi/chat-berta/README.md

 ```
 server-void/ contains files that are not relevant for the entire application.
 This includes simple READMEs and notes, as well as prototype models and such. **All files required by the server can NEVER be put in server-void/**

+## Shared Files with shared-linked/
+shared-linked/ is a special folder that is shared by both the backend and the frontend.
+However, this folder is not immediately accessible to either ends, so proxy folders were created:
+- apiutils/shared-linked Flask backend
+- src/shared-linked for React frontend

+The files in these proxy folders are hard links to the file in the master shared folder (shared-linked/).
+For example, apituils/shared-linked/config.json and scr/shared-linked/config.json are both hard links to the actual file shared-linked/config.json.

+Hard links are essentially super shortcuts.
+When a hard link is created from a/foo.txt to b/foo.txt, it implements an OS level shortcut such that any file reading will see foo.txt under b/ even though it only exists as an actual file in a/.

+With hard links, we would only have to make changes to files in shared-linked/ and the changes will be reflected to the 'files' in the different proxy folders.

+However, Git cannot recognize or maintain hard links, so it just sees actual files at the proxy locations and handles them as actual file copies.
+This means that if the repository is cloned, the files in the proxy folder will not be hardlinked to the master shared folder.

+To fix this, the python script shared-linked/make_shared_links.py automatically converts the file copies to hard links within the local copy of the repository.
+After the script is run, any changes made to the master shared folder would be reflected in the proxy folders due to the hard links.

+The file shared_files.txt, contains a list of files in the master shared folder which are to be put in the proxy folders.
+This is read by the python script and used in making the hard links.

+In summary, when the repository is cloned, you must run make_shared_links.py to make sue changes are done correctly.

+This also means that if you want files to be shared by both frontend and backend, be sure to add it to shared_files.txt

+### Sharing files between frontend and backend
+If you want a given file to be shared by the frontend and backend, do the following:
+1. Save the file under shared-linked/
+2. Add the file path (relative to shared-linked) to shared-linked/shared_files.txt
+3. Run the script make_shared_links.py and commit your changes.

 # The Deployment Configuration
 The entire web server is split into the React frontend (APP) and the Flask Backend (API).
 These are deployed **separately** into different vercel productions.